-The County will, where possible, institute user fees and charges for specialized County programs and services based on benefits and/or privileges granted by the County or based on the cost of a particular service.
-Rates will be established to recover operational as well as capital or debt service costs.
+The County will, where possible, institute user fees and charges for specialized County programs and services based on benefits, and/or privileges granted by the County or based on the cost of a particular service.
+Rates will be established to recover operational as well as capital or debt service costs and considering the equitable access to services.